 Christina O'Tousa focuses her practice on data privacy and cybersecurity.
-Working with clients across industry sectors, Christina advises clients on a wide range of compliance issues, including federal, state, and international data protection and privacy obligations, compliance program implementation, commercial agreements, and cross-border data transfers.
-Christina handles cybersecurity incident investigations and data breach response.
+Working with clients across industry sectors, Christina advises clients on a wide range of compliance issues, including federal, state, and international privacy and security obligations, compliance program implementation, commercial agreements, and cross-border data transfers.
 She also defends clients in privacy litigation, including against consumer claims under the Fair Credit Reporting Act (FCRA) and Telephone Consumer Protection Act (TCPA).

 Christina served as a law clerk in the U.S. District Court for the Northern District of Ohio.
 During law school, she spent a semester externing in the Computer Crime and Intellectual Property Section of the Department of Justice and another semester counseling four early-stage entrepreneurial ventures in the Duke Law Start-Up Ventures Clinic.